Culmination Of 18 Months Of Van Life In Mexico

 That’s it.
 There’s no need to haggle the price with taxi drivers or stand around trying to flag down a taxi in public.

 Want to make a dinner reservation?
-Send the restaurant a Whatsapp message.
+Send the restaurant a WhatsApp message.

 Want to get pizza delivered?
 Send them a Whatsapp message.